soda-inria/ken_embeddings/index.md

-# Relational Data Embeddings for Feature Enrichment with Background Information
+# Embeddings that add Features with Background Information

 In data science, we often encounter data on common entities, such as cities, companies, famous people... **Augmenting the data at hand with information assembled from external sources may be key to improving the analysis**.